cbmed/test_wiki_public/README.md

 * Everything is easily searchable
 * Graphs can be included in text-based form (mermaid) making them searchable, version-controllable, and easily editable without special tools
-* All changes are easily trackable and reversable with commits and pull requests.
+* All changes are easily trackable and reversible with commits and pull requests.
 Old document versions can also be searched
 * All text and even figure components can be referenced with permalinks in issues and other documents
-* Since all IT support issues are also on github, they can directly and easily reference to all documents and their specific lines
+* Since all IT support issues are also on Github, they can directly and easily reference to all documents and their specific lines